tpkn/image-exists/README.md

 ## Features
  - Ping single remote image or an array of images
  - **Does not consume time and traffic downloading the whole image**
- - Cross browser (almost), pure vanilla js
+ - Cross browser (after Babel), pure vanilla js

 ## API